RasaHQ/rasa/docs/core/knowledge-bases.rst

 Hard-coding the information would not help as the information are subject to change.
 Additionally, users do not only refer to objects by their names, but also use terms, such as "the first one" or "it", to refer to a specific restaurant.
-Restaurants need to be recognised and reused at a later point in the conversation.
+We need to keep track of what the user spoke about in order to resolve mentions, such "the first one" or "it", to the correct object.

 To handle the above challenges, we recommend that you create a custom action that inherits from ``ActionQueryKnowledgeBase``.
 This is a single actions which contains the logic to query a knowledge base for objects and their attributes.
 When a restaurant is mentioned indirectly, for example using a phrase like ``the first one`` or ``that restaurant``, this action is able to figure out which restaurant the user is referring to.
 You can find a complete example in ``examples/knowledge_base_bot``.

 .. note::